yardenshoham/nalgeon.github.io/_posts/2021-04-06-python-packaging.md

 congratulations :)
 ```

 Lovely!
-The linters are happy, the tests have passed, the coverage is 100%.
+The linters are happy, the tests passed, the coverage is 100%.

 ## C. Cloud build